 For all new hires, direct deposit is required, unless the employee is hired for a period of fewer than 90 days, they are unable to open a bank account, or they do not live or work in a location near a bank or ATM.
 Employees who meet this criteria can review the exemption provisions in the policy statement.
 Employees who do not enroll in direct deposit will be issued a Skylight Paycard .

 For CU-Boulder, UCCS, CU Denver and CU Anschutz employees, this exemption requires approval signatures from the employee’s supervisor, and the campus controller.
 System Administration employees must get approval signatures from their supervisors and the university system controller.

-Employees are responsible for keeping their financial information current.
+You are responsible for keeping your financial information current.
 If a deposit must be returned due to a closed account, employees can expect a delay in the reissuing of those funds.
 Employees are also responsible for verifying that their direct deposit requests have been processed correctly by reviewing their pay advice and/or calling their financial institution to confirm receipt of funds.
 The university is not responsible for any overdraft charges if funds are not deposited as expected.

 Deposits are made electronically through the Federal Banking System, which minimizes the processing time.
 Funds will be transmitted to the employee’s designated financial institution(s) by payday and posted to the employee’s account by the individual financial institution(s), according to the financial institution’s established posting schedule.